9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 Traditional Tao underground house on Orchid Island

-Other Taiwanese aboriginal tribes include the Bunun (Taitung), Saaroa and Kanakanavu (Kaohsiung), Kavalan and Sakizaya (Hualien), Paiwan (Taitung and Pingtung), Puyuma (Taitung), Rukai (Pingtung), Saisiyat (Hsinchu and Miaoli), Seediq (Nantou and Hualien), and Tsou (Nantou and Chiayi, including Alishan region).
+Other Taiwanese Indigenous peoples include the Bunun (Taitung), Saaroa and Kanakanavu (Kaohsiung), Kavalan and Sakizaya (Hualien), Paiwan (Taitung and Pingtung), Puyuma (Taitung), Rukai (Pingtung), Saisiyat (Hsinchu and Miaoli), Seediq (Nantou and Hualien), and Tsou (Nantou and Chiayi, including Alishan region).

-Some tribes, such as the Ketagalan (Taipei region) are essentially extinct, while tribes such as the Siraya (Tainan region) are not official recognized but their language and culture are making a comeback.
+Some groups, such as the Ketagalan (Taipei region) are essentially extinct, while people such as the Siraya (Tainan region) are not official recognized but their language and culture are making a comeback.

 A Taiwanese Truku aboriginal man seating at a wooden table doing some weaving